The Pros and Cons of Ceramic Cookware

 Non Stick Cookware

 contains a double coating of American-made PTFE made without PFOA and features extended durability—it's been shown to outlast Ceramic Cookware by 70x.
 Our special surface is oven safe up to 500F and consistently delivers a truly non stick cooking experience again and again, whether it is our Non Stick Frying Pans, or our

 Non Stick Saute Pan and Saucepans

 Plus, our Non Stick Frying Pans effectively distribute heat, cooking food evenly due to their heat-efficient

 5-Ply Stainless Clad construction

 2. Blue Carbon Steel Cookware

-These non stick tendencies can lead it to become your go-to for quick cooking tasks like scrambled or fried eggs, similar to non stick cookware.
-Similar to the rest of Made In's cookware, this pan is made from manufacturers who have been making cookware for generations.
+These non stick tendencies can lead it to become your go-to for quick cooking tasks like scrambled or fried eggs, similar to Non Stick Cookware.
+Similar to the rest of Made In's Cookware, this pan is made by manufacturers who have been making cookware for generations.